 The United Nations Children’s Fund (UNICEF) Europe and Central Asia Regional Office (ECARO) commissioned Oxford Policy Management (OPM) to carry out a Real-Time Assessment (RTA) of UNICEF’s ongoing response to COVID-19 in the region.

-The ECARO RTA exercise proceeded in two phases.
-Phase 1 provided a broad overview of UNICEF's response, while Phase 2 undertook in-depth analyses of responses in two areas: social protection and education.
-Additionally, Phase 2 looked at leveraging social media data to help understand the public discourse around areas relevant to social protection and education during the pandemic.
+The ECARO RTA exercise proceeded in two rounds.
+Round 1 provided a broad overview of UNICEF's response and was conducted between September 2020-May 2021, while Round 2 undertook in-depth analyses of responses in two areas: social protection and education and was conducted between August-November 2021.
+Additionally, Round 2 looked at leveraging social media data to help understand the public discourse around areas relevant to social protection and education during the pandemic.
 The findings of the social media analysis are in a separate report.

-This report is part of Phase 2 and represents an in-depth analysis of UNICEF's response in the area of education.
+This report is part of Round 2 and represents an in-depth analysis of UNICEF's response in the area of education.

 The Phase 2 RTA team comprised: Denis Nikitin (Team Leader), Maja Gerovska Mitev (Social Protection Specialist), Natasha Robinson (Education Specialist), Mike Low (Project Manager), Umer Naeem (Natural Language Processing (NLP) Specialist), Paul Jasper (Data Analytics Lead), and Alex Hurrell (Project Director).